Super-Hair.Net

 COLUMBUS STATE (GA): NOAH GRIFFETH.

 Talk about immediate impact!
 This first-semester student who runs cross-country (and also played softball in high school) defeated more than a dozen other women to claim a vacant City League title.
-Then her endless layers and waves won an All-Star Challenge with ease, and she's dominating Super-Hair Wars as we post this.
+Then her endless layers and waves won an All-Star Challenge with ease, and she's finished first in the Super-Hair Wars standings.
+No wonder she was voted the best style of the season in "Elite Eight Week."
 We don't know her major, but to borrow from her Instagram feed, she knows how to "be the sunshine."
-[Posted 11.15.25]
+[Updated 12.13.25]

 ST. BENEDICT (MN): ANABELLA WITSCHEN.